Correcting non-independent and non-identically distributed errors with surface codes: Correlated errors and code degeneracy

-A similar, but opposite effect takes place when correlated errors are present in the system: local two-qubit errors form highly-degenerate shortest-path logical operators in the non-rotated code, while the rotated code only supports $d$ shortest two-qubit chains, see Fig.~\ref{fig:8}.
-Hence, taking the degeneracy into account in Eq.~\eqref{eq:weights_deg} has a positive effect of decoding two-qubit errors in the non-rotated surface code, which agrees with the results of Fig.~\ref{fig:7}.
+A similar, but opposite effect takes place when correlated errors are present in the system: Local two-qubit errors form highly-degenerate shortest-path logical operators in the non-rotated code, while the rotated code only supports $d$ shortest two-qubit chains, see Fig.~\ref{fig:7}.
+Hence, taking the degeneracy into account in Eq.~\eqref{eq:weights_deg} has a positive effect of decoding two-qubit errors in the non-rotated surface code, which agrees with the results of Fig.~\ref{fig:6}.
 Following the same logic, one can expect that taking degeneracy into account for decoding similar correlated errors in the rotated code will have negligible effect of the accuracy.
 This also agrees well with our numerical simulations provided in Appendix~\ref{sec:rotated_vs_nonrotated}.
-Hence, taking code degeneracy into account plays a similar role for decoding single-qubit error on the rotated code as for decoding two-qubit error on the non-rotated code.
+Hence, taking code degeneracy into account plays a similar and important role for decoding single-qubit error on the rotated code as for decoding two-qubit error on the non-rotated code.
 Put another way, turning on correlated errors can be thought of as partial rotation of the code in the context of logical operator degeneracy.
+To summarize, Ref.~\cite{Criger2018} has shown that the choice of boundary conditions influences decoder performance.
+Here, we generalize this observation by showing that the performance is determined by a combination of the error model and the boundary conditions.

+As shown in Fig.~\ref{fig:5}~(a), the standard CSS surface code used in conjunction with a MPWM decoder is well suited for correcting two-qubit noise described by a quantum channel~\eqref{eq:2_qubit_XX_ZZ}.
+It is, however, not unreasonable to assume an experimental setup, or an algorithm, where the leading two-qubit error takes the form of an $XZ$ channel, e.g., due to design aspects of a particular hardware implementation, or as a hook error copied from an ancilla qubit during stabilizer measurements~\cite{Trout_2018}.
+Such a two-qubit error of XZ-type described by a quantum channel

+creates four defects in both dual and primal sub-lattices of the CSS code, hence compromising the performance of a matching decoder.
+To maintain the compatibility with a decoder, the code can be Clifford-deformed.
+For example, as we show in Fig.~\ref{fig:5}~(b), the XZZX obeys the same dynamics under XZ correlations as the CSS code under two-qubit bit-flip and phase-flip channel~\eqref{eq:2_qubit_XX_ZZ}.
+Hence, knowing the type of the leading two-qubit noise, the surface code can be made compatible with the MPWM decoder under such noise by choosing an appropriate Clifford deformation.